When

 will do anything you want to help you complete your kit.
 Each one is

 custom made to your specifications.
-Do I have to buy
+Do

 the trim and hardware?
 All